F5CodeGuru/asm342/module2/lab1/lab1-1.rst

 Yes, the dollar sign is important and necessary on these parameters.
 The operators you can use on these parameters are below.
 Note that the eq operator can only be used with the filter.

 eq - equal

 ne - not equal

 lt - less than

 le - less than or equal

 gt - greater than

 ge - greater than or equal

-Logical Operators:
-and
-or
-not
+**Logical Operators:**

+and - both conditions must be true

+or - either condition can be true

+not - to negate the condition

+|

 Beyond the OData parameters, there are a few custom parameters as well.

 expandSubcollections - allows you to get the subcollection data in the initial request for objects that have subcollections.